50 plus healthy kids snacks that are nutritious and easy to make. All of these snacks are gluten, dairy and refined sugar-free.

-Coming up with with healthy snack ideas for kids (particularly if they have food intolerances, allergies or sensitivities) can be tricky!
+Coming up with healthy snack ideas for kids (particularly if they have food intolerances, allergies, or sensitivities) can be tricky!

 I have put together a list from some of my favourite bloggers to give you a quick and easy reference guide for some great ideas for healthy kids snacks.
 These snacks are all homemade and free from any refined baddies.

 The best thing about making your own snacks is you can be sure about what goes into them!
 So many store-bought crackers and snacks are chock full of sugar and contain MSG, additives, and other things you don't want like high fructose corn syrup.

 You can boost your child's nutrition by ensuring only good quality wholesome ingredients go into your snacks and sneaking in extra vegetables or fruit here and there!

 In addition to having nutritious unprocessed snacks ensuring you are using a good quality Eco-friendly lunchbox that is BPA, PVC and lead-free is important to avoid contaminants leaching into the food.
 Bento-style boxes are awesome as there is no need for extra packaging!